OpenNebula/docs/source/advanced_components/ddc/reference/ipam/packet.rst

     Feature available since **OpenNebula 5.8.5** only.

-This IPAM driver is responsible for managing the public IPv4 ranges on Packet as IPv4 Address Ranges withing the OpenNebula Virtual Networks.
-Manages full lifecycles of the Address Range from allocation of new custom range to its releasing.
-Read more about :ref:`IPAM Driver <devel-ipam>` in the Integration Guide.
+This IPAM driver is responsible for managing the public IPv4 ranges on Packet as IPv4 Address Ranges within the OpenNebula Virtual Networks.
+It manages full lifecycles of the Address Range from allocation of a new custom range to its release.
+Read more about the :ref:`IPAM Driver <devel-ipam>` in the Integration Guide.

 .. important::

-    The functionality can be used **only for external NIC aliases** (secondary addresses) of the virtual machines and only if all following drivers and hook are used together:
+    The functionality can be used **only for external NIC aliases** (secondary addresses) of the virtual machines, and only if all the following drivers and hooks are used together:

     * IPAM driver for :ref:`Packet <ddc_ipam_packet>`
     * Hook for :ref:`NIC Alias IP <ddc_hooks_alias_ip>`
     * Virtual Network :ref:`NAT Mapping Driver for Aliased NICs <ddc_vnet_alias_sdnat>`

-To enable the Packet IPAM, you need to update ``IPAM_MAD`` section in your ``oned.conf`` configuration file to look like:
+To enable the Packet IPAM, you need to update the ``IPAM_MAD`` section in your ``oned.conf`` configuration file to look like:

 .. code::